tomthe/EDSD2022_web_and_social_media_data/readme.md

 x7 Twitter - This part will be skipped, since twitter faded into X and X has no useful API anymore.
 I left the content here in case anyone is interested in it.
+Now that Bluesky is gaining traction, I added a script to download Bluesky data from their API.

 ## File access